dballaelliott/esplot/docs/index.md

  **The estimate for t=0 is never smoothed, and is always only the event indicator,** i.e. exactly the estimate of the passed event indicator.

+As you may have inferred from the examples above, when the `colors` option is not specified, `esplot` defers to the settings of the current scheme.

 ### Confidence Interval and Estimate Display Options